javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

 ### Example: modifying selection

 To modify the content of the selection, we can use `input.setRangeText`.
-Of course, we can read `selectionStart/End` and can just change `value`, but `setRangeText` is more powerful.
+Of course, we can read `selectionStart/End` and, with the knowledge of the selection, change the corresponding substring of `value`, but `setRangeText` is more powerful and often more convenient.

 That's a somewhat complex method.
 In its simplest one-argument form it replaces the user selected range and removes the selection.